adam-oasis/www-project-non-human-identities-top-10/2025/docs/introduction.md

 ## What Are Non-Human Identities (NHIs)?

-Non-human identities (NHIs) are used to provide authorization to software entities such as applications, APIs, bots, and automated systems to access secured resources.
-Unlike human identities, NHIs are not controlled or directly owned by a human.
+Non-human identities (NHIs) are digital constructs used to identify, authenticate, and authorize different software entities to access secured resources.
+These entities include applications, workloads, APIs, bots, and automated systems.
+Unlike human identities, NHIs are not controlled or intrinsically tied to a human.
 Their identity object and authentication often work differently to human, and common human user security measures do not apply to them.

 Examples of NHIs include:

-- API keys used by microservices to access database applications.
-- Service accounts in backend systems connecting multiple subsystems.
+- **Service accounts** used in backend systems to connect multiple subsystems.
-- Roles assocaited with automated services to access cloud resources.
+- **Roles** assocaited with automated services to access cloud resources.
-- Tokens used by bots to access protected application resources.
+- **API or Access Keys** used by microservices to access database applications.
+- **Applications** used by third parties to perform tasks and enhancements.

+NHIs support a variety of different credentials and authentication methods, including passwords, certificates, tokens, keys, and more.

 As modern software becomes increasingly automated and interconnected, NHIs have become essential to application development.